ryan-mangeno/stdx/README.md

 ## Overview

 C-- is a C++ library extension that enhances the standard library with improved STL components and powerful compile-time utilities.
 It is designed to extend the capabilities of the language, making C++ more expressive, efficient, and modular for modern development.
 You may ask, "Why --?"
-Because we're subtracting the bad… by adding the good :)
+Because I'm subtracting the bad… by adding the good :)